Joshuajaeger/Joshuajaeger.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: University of Bern
+description: University of Bern & Vrije Universiteit Amsterdam
 nav: true
 nav_order: 2
 ---
+**Seminar:**

 **Alcohol use disorders, selected and innovative aspects of treatment:**
 Conducted in collaboration with PD Dr. Maria Stein

 Alcohol use disorder (AUD) is one of the most common mental disorders, immensely affecting the quality of life of those affected and their families, and leading to significant societal costs.
 With substantial relapse rates despite specialized treatment programs, research and practice continue to seek innovative ways to improve therapeutic outcomes.